oddsqrl/randolf/Game Design/Functional Design.md

 You die on collision with the vacuum cleaner, got a limited amount of boost which slowly regenerates after not using it.
 Got a few physics objects you can push through for shortcuts but it's not necessary.

-The story is that the roomba is killing you... that's it.
-Story writing :cool
+The story is that you and your family moved into a new house, with a haunted roomba that has taken control of a vacuum cleaner.
+You are not brave, you are just scared and bail out.
+But it seems to be following you?
 <br>

 ## Indepth-Information